-2012 survey covers how big pay gap between the CEOs and all other workers is in the Canadian...
+2015 survey examines the pay gap between the CEOs and workers in the Canadian industry as...

 Economic Policy Dialogue (EPD) is an independent research organization that brings forth the economic policy issues which affect the people, society, business, nations, globe and planet.
 Also, policy alternatives are put forwarded through constructive dialogue.

 Undoubtedly, global economy has experienced phenomenal economic growth in the recent decades.
 However, decades’ growth performance has landed most rich nations in a mess, and majority of the developing nations yet far behind on development goals.
 This has made common peoples’ lives harder, societies with many newer problems (along-with many old unresolved and sometimes even deteriorating), and created unseen ecological tragedies.
 Intellectual premise “economic growth is a means and development is an end” has gone mostly wrong in practice.
 Instead, number race on economic spectrum has created quality crunch on human, social and ecological spectrums!